 The winner of the season-ending tournament will be crowned NC State Champion for that year, will be allowed to keep the North Carolina Cup until the tournament the following year, and will host the tournament the following year.
 Seeding for the tournament will be based on the final regular season standings for that season.
 The final eight teams in the tournament will play a single-elimination tournament on one weekend with the following match starting times: quarterfinals – 12:00 noon Saturday, semifinals – 5:00 p.m.
 Saturday, finals – 1:00 p.m.
 Sunday.
 In multi-divisional seasons, tournament seedings will be placed such that if all better seeds advance in their matches, all tournament matches will be inter-divisional.

 Any person who has not already played for another NCCDL team in the current season is eligible to play for any given team.
 Any player can change teams between seasons.
 Players may not change teams once they have thrown a dart in a given season.
+If an ineligible player is used the offending team will lose all of the ineligible games played to the opponent, and there will be an additional penalty equal to the number of points in which the ineligible player participated.
+This additional penalty is directly applied to the match score and may affect the match win/loss.
 To be eligible for play in the post-season tournament, a player must be listed and present for at least one set in at least half of his/her team’s matches.
 A team receiving a forfeit win receives a one-match-played reduction in minimum for tournament eligibility.
 A team can carry as many players as they want, and substitute from section to section in any fashion they choose.

-The visiting captain should call the home captain several days prior to the scheduled match date to confirm that both teams will be present.
 Regular season matches are played at 2:00 p.m. on Saturdays.
 Teams will blind list and play the games in the order called, on at least four boards, with remaining matches to be played on the first available boards.
+If a match is forced to be played on less than the regulation number of boards, and the captains can't come to an agreement on what to do, the host team will forfeit the match with points awarded as per league rules.
 All sets will be contested in a best two-of-three format (with the exception of 1001 tiebreaker games).
 If a team does not have 6 players by 2:30 p.m., the match is a forfeit.
 Match format will have 5 sections: 8 sets of singles 301 (1 point each), 8 sets of singles cricket (1 pt.), 4 sets of doubles 501 (2 pts.), 4 sets of doubles cricket (2 pts.), and 2 sets of 4-player 701 (3 pts.), for a total of 38 points in a match.
 If the score is tied at the end of regulation play, one game of 8-player 1001 will be played for the match victory – winner of the tiebreaker should circle their score to indicate victory, as the 1001 game does not carry a match point value.
+A player must be physically present to participate in a match.
 Should a team have less than 8 players but not less than 6, the match can still be played – the shorthanded team simply doesn’t fill out every slot in each section.
 In singles, blank slots are automatic forfeits of those points.
 In doubles, if a team has 7 players, one of its players will be listed alone, throwing one turn for every two by the opponents.
 If a team has 6 players, it is the team’s choice of listing 3 full doubles pairs or 2 full doubles pairs and 2 one-man teams.
 A win in doubles, no matter how many players played, is worth two points.
 The same combinations and logic apply to the four-player sets.
 Should a team be unable to field the required 6 players, the forfeiting team receives 0 points and no match played toward eligibility, while the winning team receives the match forfeit value of points (the higher of: a) the winning team's average score from the previous year, or b) the league wide average winning score from the previous year) and a one-match-played reduction in minimum for tournament eligibility.
 The winning team is responsible for mailing a copy of the scoresheet to the League Director.
-Scoresheets mailed with a postmark more than one week after the date of the match will cause the winning team to lose all of its points from that match Also, if the losing team doesn’t have a copy of the scoresheet, in the case that the winning team loses theirs, the losing team will lose its points from that match as well.
+Scoresheets submitted with an email time or postmark more than one week after the date of the match will cause the winning team to incur a late scoresheet penalty, which will carry a point value equal to the average winning score from all of the previous season's matches, with the penalty subtracted from the offending team’s season points total (with the match win/loss result unaffected).
+Also, if the losing team doesn’t have a copy of the scoresheet, in the case that the winning team loses theirs, the losing team will lose its points from that match.
 A team that forfeits a quarter of its matches in a given season will be removed from the schedule, and all of its remaining matches will be scored as forfeit losses.

 Tournament winners will take home the NC State Cup for the 12 months until the next tournament.
 In addition, the individual players of the winning team will also receive trophies/plaques (limit of 12 trophies for players).
 Trophies/plaques will also be awarded for the High In (301 only) and High Out (league-wide), and High Singles Win Percentage (for each division).
 To be eligible for singles win %-age awards, a player must play at least 60% of the team’s possible singles sets (match forfeits by opposing teams are not included in the team’s number possible), and must also play at least two “road/away” matches, to ensure that the award is not given to someone who is only dedicated enough to play home matches.
 Certificates will be awarded for all throws of Ton-70 and above, 9-Marks, and 6-Bulls.